-What sort of funding will your food truck business need?
+What will it cost to start a food truck business?
 Unless you’re independently wealthy the question of funding is likely to be one of if not the most significant challenge early in your mobile food company’s story.
 Your beginning funding will determine whether your culinary dreams lives up to its potential or fizzles out when customers fail to show up at the expected volume.

 That said, there’s a surprising range of views on how a food truck startup should plan its early life.
 In my conversations with food truck owners, I’ve learned that even among the most successful, one can find very divergent views on how to fund a new food truck.
 In general, these opinions can be divided into two basic categories.